T-Pau/Anykey/README.md

 ![Screenshot](screenshot.png)

 This program monitors the keyboard and joysticks.
+It is useful to test hardware or to explore the key bindings of emulators.

+It supports the following computers:

+- Commodore 64
+- Commodore 128 (128 mode in 40 columns or 64 mode)
-It supports Commodore 64, 128, Plus/4, PET (8k required), and MEGA65.
+- Commodore PET (8k required)
+- Commodore Plus/4
+- MEGA65 (native and 64 mode)
+- Sinclair ZX Spectrum 48k

 The upper window shows the state of the keyboard.